Ghana Nuclear Society

-The Ghana Nuclear Society (GNS) is a nonprofit organization that advocates for the introduction of nuclear energy in Ghana.
+The Ghana Nuclear Society (GNS) is a nonprofit organization that advocates for introducing nuclear energy in Ghana.
 It is headquartered at the Ghana Atomic Energy Commission (GAEC) in Accra.
 With the establishment of The Ghana Nuclear Society, Ghana has joined the league of those countries with National Nuclear Societies.
-Its head office is located at the Ghana Atomic Energy Commission (GAEC) in Accra.
+Its head office is at the Ghana Atomic Energy Commission (GAEC) in Accra.
 The current national president is Prof. John Justice Fletcher.
-The society is not for science inclined persons alone.
+The society is not for science-inclined persons alone.

 History

 The Ghana Nuclear Society received its certificate of incorporation on 13 May 2008.
-The society, which operates under the motto "Nuclear for Sustainable Energy Development," has an eight-member Advisory Panel that consults with the Board of Directors, which is made up of 13 persons and four members from the National and Student Chapter Executives.
+The society, which operates under the motto "Nuclear for Sustainable Energy Development," has an eight-member Advisory Panel that consults with the Board of Directors, which comprises 13 persons and four members from the National and Student Chapter Executives.

-The society has created public information programs on nuclear matters, and it has produced seminars, educational outreach programs and interactive media presentations on local radio and television stations.
+The society has created public information programs on nuclear matters, seminars, educational outreach programs, and interactive media presentations on local radio and television stations.
 It also publishes a newsletter that outlines issues relating to nuclear energy.

-It is planning educational programs at the SAMBEL Academy and the GAEC, and at primary schools located near the Graduate School of Nuclear and Allied Sciences at Atomic, Kwabeyna.
+It plans educational programs at the SAMBEL Academy and the GAEC, and primary schools near the Graduate School of Nuclear and Allied Sciences at Atomic, Kwabeyna.